VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

    the heat power of the crack as a function of time and position on crack.
 .. |heatingtotalpower| replace:: Total heating power of the crack.

-.. |motion| replace:: temporarily not documented
+.. |motion| replace:: Table of motion of the tip position, contact force, crack stress, laser sense point, etc., resulting from the welder tip and specimen interaction.
+Multicolumn csv.
-.. |vibro_heating_image| replace:: Image of temperature data as if from IR camera.
+.. |vibro_heating_image| replace:: Snapshot of the heating specimen.
 .. |heatflow_comsol| replace:: Save file for the COMSOL model with heatflow study results.

 .. |reff_side1| replace:: Effective tip radius array of crack side 1.